Arturo Toscanini discography: Toscanini and recording

 Toscanini made his first recordings in December 1920 with the La Scala Orchestra in the Trinity Church studio of the Victor Talking Machine Company in Camden, New Jersey and his last with the NBC Symphony Orchestra in June 1954 in Carnegie Hall.
-His entire catalog of commercial recordings was issued by RCA Victor, save for two single-sided recordings for Brunswick in 1926 (his first by the electrical process) with the New York Philharmonic Orchestra and a series of recordings with the BBC Symphony Orchestra from 1937 to 1939 for EMI's His Master's Voice label (Victor's European affiliate).
-Toscanini also recorded with the New York Philharmonic in Carnegie Hall for RCA Victor in 1929 and 1936.
-He later made a series of long-unissued recordings with the Philadelphia Orchestra for RCA Victor in Philadelphia's Academy of Music in 1941 and 1942.
-All the commercially issued RCA Victor and His Master's Voice recordings have been digitally remastered and reissued on compact disc.
+His entire catalog of commercial recordings was issued by RCA Victor, save for two recordings for Brunswick in 1926 (his first by the electrical process) with the New York Philharmonic Orchestra and a series of recordings with the BBC Symphony Orchestra from 1937 to 1939 for EMI's His Master's Voice label (Victor's European affiliate).
+Toscanini recorded with the New York Philharmonic in Carnegie Hall for RCA Victor in 1929 and 1936.
+He made a series of recordings with the Philadelphia Orchestra in 1941-42 for RCA Victor in Philadelphia's Academy of Music which weren't issued until the 1960s and '70s.
+All the commercially released RCA Victor and His Master's Voice recordings have been digitally remastered and reissued on compact disc.
 There are also recorded concerts with various European orchestras, especially with La Scala Orchestra and the Philharmonia Orchestra.

 Toscanini disliked recording, especially the acoustic method, and for several years recorded only sporadically as a result.
 He was fifty-three years old when he made his first recordings in 1920 and didn't begin regular recording until 1938, after he became conductor of the NBC Symphony Orchestra at the age of seventy.
 As the recording process improved, so did Toscanini's negative attitude towards making records and he eventually became more interested in preserving his performances for posterity.
 The majority of Toscanini's recordings were made with the NBC Symphony, which was created expressly for him.
 The NBCSO recordings, dating from 1937–1954, cover the bulk of his repertoire and document the final phase of his 68-year conducting career.